A note related to the CS decomposition and the BK inequality for discrete determinantal processes

-\end{prop} Sketch of proof.-- The left and rigt sides of (\ref{pp}) do not depend of the choice of the basis of $E$ and if we take the basis given by the CS decomposition then the formula is nearly obvious.
-Notice in particular that by proposition \ref{prop1} the right side has a very simple expression.
+\end{prop} \begin{proof} The left and rigt sides of (\ref{pp}) do not depend of the choice of the basis of $E$.
+Choose the basis given by the CS decomposition related to the set $J=\{2,\dots,n-1\}$, with the reordering ($2,\dots,n-1,1,n)^{t}$ and $N-p - n +2>0$ (the general situation, case I).
+The first n-coordinates of these basis have the following form: